Hugius/FabiEngine3D/doc/markdown/POINTLIGHT.md

-# Pointlight Entity
+# Pointlight

 ## 1. General

-- The pointlight entity is a 3D light in 3D space.
+- The pointlight is a 3D light in 3D space.
 - Emitted light is cast in all directions from a position.
-- Only a maximum of 64 pointlight entities can exist.
+- Only a maximum of 64 pointlights can exist.

 ## 2. Properties

+- **ID**: the identifier of the pointlight
+  - Type: `string`
+  - Constraints: must be unique, cannot be changed
 - **Position**: the XYZ position of the light
   - Type: `decimal3`
   - Constraints: none